homero304/serverless-nodejs-template/README.md

 cloned from https://gitlab.com/garethm/serverless-nodejs-template.git
 # Purpose

-This project serves as a basic template for helping get a new Serverless service up and running.
+To create a service using this repo as template run `serverless create --template-url https://github.com/homero304/serverless-nodejs-template.git --path myService` This project serves as a basic template for helping get a new Serverless service up and running.
 Just clone the repo, `rm -rf .git` then `npm install` and start developing.